gibranbadrulz/sawit-test/README.md

 ```

 > [!IMPORTANT]
-> Modify the `.env` files accordingly based on your existing `Elasticsearch` setup or utilize the provided [docker-compose.yml](docker-compose.yml) file.
+> Modify the `.env` files to match your existing `Elasticsearch` setup or use the default configuration that aligns with the provided  [docker-compose.yml](docker-compose.yml) file.
 This step should be completed before running the tool.

 Cleaning the project: